deephealthproject/winter-school/lab/02_uc15_based_examples/00_pipeline_preparation.md

 # PyECVL + PyEDDL pipeline preparation steps

+With this guide, you will learn how to download and prepare the code and data to execute the UC15 pipeline.

+**If you are using the Winter School infrastructure (UNITO), skip steps 1, 2 and 3**.
+Because you already have the code and data in your */mnt* directory.
+This directory is read-only, so to modify the code, we will copy the pipeline code to the home directory with the following commands:

+    # Copy the code avoiding the data folder
+    rsync -a --progress --exclude 'data/' /mnt/pipelines/uc15_lab/ ~/uc15_lab
+    # Create a symlink to the data in the new folder
+    ln -s /mnt/pipelines/uc15_lab/data ~/uc15_lab/data

+If you are going to prepare the pipeline on your machine, follow just the following steps.

 ## 1. Create a pipeline directory
 We will use this directory to store the dataset and the pipeline code.